Discovering and Unlocking Your Board's Potential

 Cause Strategy Partners is here to tell you that with intentional effort your board can become (and may already be) a major asset for strategic thinking and long-term mission impact – not just a rubber stamp, or worse: an obstacle.

-One primary cause of nonprofit board underperformance is a lack of understanding around the board’s roles and responsibilities, and the solution: reset expectations by training your board.
-By continuously refreshing and grounding your board’s understanding of governance practices, you can begin to to create shared expectations and language for board meetings.
-A renewed expectation of board engagement can start to reshape a board’s culture.
+One primary cause of nonprofit board underperformance is a lack of understanding of the board’s roles and responsibilities, and the solution: reset expectations by training your board.
+By continuously refreshing and grounding your board’s understanding of governance practices, you can create shared expectations and language for board meetings.
+A renewed expectation of board engagement can reshape a board’s culture.

-In my role, I facilitate hundreds of governance training sessions for board candidates, nonprofit leaders and experienced board members.
+In my role, I facilitate hundreds of governance training sessions for board candidates, nonprofit leaders, and experienced board members.
 We encourage participants to ask deep and sometimes challenging questions that simulate the proper level of oversight the board is charged with.
 Not only does this reset expectations for board members, but – maybe surprisingly – it is fun too.
-The point is, being a fully engaged board member can be fulfilling.
+The benefit is clear: being a fully engaged board member can be fulfilling.

 Advancing and reinforcing the skills of your board through the power of experiential governance training will begin to raise the expectation for board service.
 When this raised expectation becomes the standard, your board will rise to the occasion.
 Outside of full board governance training, there are a few other ways that you can set a standard for your board.